KodiStudios/midi-cpp-example/README.md

 # midi-cpp-console
-Plays Midi on Windows in a simple Console App
+Plays Midi Notes on Windows in a simple Console App